dipunm/secure-bitcoin-for-dummies/_resources/multisig-vs-secret-splitting.md

 There is no need for the signers to be in the same place when signing takes place, and there is no need for any one person to get access to another party's keys.
 A great wallet for multisig coordination is [Nunchuk](https://nunchuk.io/), allowing for secure end to end encrypted communication between parties and remote signing and coordination.

 ### Secret splitting
-This is **not** an ideal solution for secret splitting.
+Secret splitting is **not** an ideal solution for this situation.
 Secret splitting, be it XOR seed words or Shamir's secret sharing scheme, requires parties to reveal their secrets to somebody who can combine the secrets.
 There is no way for each party to do their part remotely without ever learning the secret of another party.

+The moment a transaction has been signed, the individual parts are irrelevant because the combined secret is already known to someone.
+Worse still, in order to split the secret, the original secret needed to have been known to someone first, so secret splitting is just not fit for a multi-party setup.

 If you trust your partners, then you may still opt for this option, but for the system to be fair, each party must forget the secret that is not theirs at the time of wallet creation, and at the time of spending every time.
 The person who does not forget their partners' secrets ultimately owns the account and can spend from the wallet without any restrictions.